xpinchx/Todo-list/README.md

-# Todo-list
+# todo-list
- A simple todo app with vanilla JS
+ A simple todo list in vanilla JS